Gran Turismo HD Concept

-Gran Turismo HD Concept (グランツーリスモHDコンセプト Guran Tsūrisumo HD Konseputo) is the first installment of the Gran Turismo racing series to be released on the PlayStation 3.
+is a sim racing video game demo developed by Polyphony Digital and published by Sony Computer Entertainment for the PlayStation 3.
+It is the first installment of the Gran Turismo racing video game series to be released on the console.
 It was made available as a free download which was released on the PlayStation Store on December 24, 2006.
 A Blu-ray Disc version, called "Install Disc", was released in Japan in limited quantities in September 2007.
 The game was intended to be a sneak preview, in the likes of Gran Turismo Concept, preceding the release of a full version title, but the Gran Turismo HD project was canceled and replaced by Gran Turismo 5 Prologue.

 Gameplay

 Gran Turismo HD Concept includes external view (or rear view) and bumper view, the latter introduces left and right view as seen from the driver's helmet.
 Left and right views are available with both Sixaxis and steering wheel peripherals although they are not assigned in the wireless controller's default configuration.

 As a short title, the Concept version only features ten cars ranging from the Suzuki Cappuccino to the Ferrari 599, available in both stock and tuned version, once unlocked.
 The game's opening movie focuses on Didier Auriol's 1995 Toyota Celica GT-FOUR WRC and the Lotus Elise 111R.
 The game features only a single track, The Eiger Nordwand (Eiger north face) which is a newly created mountain pass track based on the Kleine Scheidegg and featuring the Swiss Alps' famous Mönch and Jungfrau peaks.
 The track is also available in reverse mode once unlocked.

 Two play modes are available: Time Trial and Drift Trial.
 Both modes feature an Internet ranking chart for each continent.
 Gran Turismo HD Concept is the first game in the franchise to support online ranking.
-Japanese area ranking ended on September 30, 2007 with the removal of Gran Turismo HD Concept from the local PlayStation Store.
+Japanese area ranking ended on September 30, 2007, with the removal of Gran Turismo HD Concept from the local PlayStation Store.
 The Replay mode is also available, each course's best five records per car in both Time and Drift Trial can be downloaded by users under the form of a replay file.